-Aortic stenosis is a congenital heart disease characterized by the narrowing of the aorta as it leaves the left ventricle.
+Aortic stenosis is a congenital heart disease.
+It is characterized by the narrowing of the aorta as it leaves the left ventricle.

-The narrowing is caused by scar-like tissue just underneath the aortic valve, and the narrowing makes it more difficult for the heart to pump blood forward to the body.
+The narrowing is the result of scar-like tissue just underneath the aortic valve.
+Understandably, the narrowing makes it more difficult for the heart to pump blood forward to the body.
 Over time, this can cause problems to the heart and the condition can be fatal.

 Symptoms of this condition may not be obvious, especially if the condition is mild.

-Boxers with moderate to severe stenosis may show signs of exercise intolerance because the heart is not strong enough to keep up with the body’s demands during exercise.
+Boxers with moderate to severe stenosis may show signs of exercise intolerance.
+This is because the heart is not strong enough to keep up with the body’s demands during exercise.
 The dog may tire easily, and sometimes may even faint due to inadequate supply of blood to the brain.

-If your Boxer has moderate or severe aortic stenosis, you need to think carefully about his exercise regime – both the amount and intensity of exercise need to be restricted.
+If your Boxer has moderate or severe aortic stenosis, you need to think carefully about his exercise regime.
+It is important to restrict both the amount and intensity of exercise in order not to overburden his heart.